lulzsun/blitz-app-adblock/README.md

 If Blitz.gg updates, you will need to rerun the program to reapply the patch.

-If there are issues after an update, [submit a Github issue](https://github.com/lulzsun/blitz-app-adblock/issues/new) and optionally attach the following log file:
+If there are issues after an update, [submit a Github issue](https://github.com/lulzsun/blitz-app-adblock/issues/new) and attach useful information such as error messages.

-`%appdata%\Blitz\app.log`

 You can uninstall the adblocker by uninstalling Blitz.